Celtic Park protest under investigation after three police officers injured | Press and Journal

 Chief Superintendent Mark Sutherland criticised the action, which came while restrictions are in place to stop the spread of coronavirus.

-“Three of my officers suffered injuries, albeit minor, as a result of the violent behaviour which took place.
+“Three of our officers suffered injuries, albeit minor, as a result of the behaviour which took place.

-“The chief constable has made it clear that violence towards officers and staff will not be tolerated and I am wholly committed to that within Greater Glasgow.”

-He added: “We should not forgot that protest of any type is illegal while we remain in Tier 4 and beyond – the disorder and violence this gathering presented posed a real risk of coronavirus infection to our officers and the wider community with no social distancing in place.”
+“Abuse and assault is not simply part of the job for police officers and staff and will not be tolerated.
+The Chief Constable has made it clear that this is completely unacceptable and he has committed to reducing the impact of violence and improving the safety of officers and staff.

-“My message is clear, if you are identified as being involved, you will be arrested.
+“My message is clear, you won’t get away with it, don’t think just because you weren’t arrested last night does not mean you escaped.
+If you are identified as being involved, you will be arrested.

-“Don’t think just because you weren’t arrested last night that you have escaped justice.”

 “While we understand that only a small number of people were involved in this behaviour, some of the actions this evening, which have obviously left our own players shaken, cannot be condoned in any way.”